This likely won't be going to be the final version of this post.

 Reflection is key to the process of hyper learning.
 I deliberately transform my experiences into principles that can be applied beyond my present experience.
 When I solve a problem for one client, I attempt to conceptualize a more abstract form of the problem and solution, making the principle or framework applicable to more situations.
 As I've been phrasing it, I Learn by going up and down the ladder of abstraction.

 Abstractions are the core building block of a hyper learner to integrate varied experience.
 By allowing my knowledge, ideas, and learnings to cross-pollinate across projects, my output grows stronger rapidly.
 I can only do this if I can separate the content of my ideas from the questions.
 Consulting allows me to make bets on ideas across multiple situations to understand their boundary conditions and generalizability.

 I have a career path that extends many decades ahead of me.
 I want to be the most capable person in the world at applying behavioral science to make great products.
-My dream is to eventually run an organization that is part Startup Studio, part consultancy, and part independent research lab.
+My dream is to eventually run an organization that is part Startup Foundry, part consultancy, and part independent research lab.
 We will systematically Make an impact through portfolio effects by producing our own products, improving products built by others, and educate generations of applied behavioral science and product practitioners.
 Through individual and collaborative hyper learning, we will massively improve the likelihood that any of the ideas we implement are successful.